 REGIONAL CRISIS LINE

-Protocall operates the 24/7/365 regional crisis line for Clark and Skamania Counties.
+Protocall operates the 24/7/365 regional crisis line for Clark, Skamania and Klickitat Counties.
 For all callers, the crisis hotline will triage, screen, and conduct an assessment of needs and intervention preferences; and as indicated, will offer resolution-focused telephonic crisis support, support caller use of his/her crisis plan, coordinate with caller’s lead local treatment providers, and facilitate linkage to timely and appropriate interventions and resources such as the youth and adult mobile crisis interventions and the designated crisis responders as described below).
-Any individual in Clark or Skamania County may use the regional crisis line (800-626-8137)-for a behavioral health crisis.
+Any individual in Clark, Skamania and Klickitat Counties may use the regional crisis line (800-626-8137) for a behavioral health crisis.
 Click here for information for Individuals and Families.

 SKAMANIA COUNTY CRISIS SERVICES